 My loved one died without a will.
 Can I apply to be their estate trustee?

-If a loved one died without a will, the court has to appoint an before anyone can deal with their .
+If your loved one died without a will, someone may need to apply to the court and ask to become the .

-An estate trustee is a person who has the legal right to distribute a person's estate after they die.
-Estate trustees are also called executors, estate representatives, personal representatives, estate administrators, or liquidators.
+Estate trustees are also called executors, representatives, personal representatives, estate administrators, or liquidators.

-Make sure you understand what you will have to do as an estate trustee before you decide to apply.
-For example, some duties of an estate trustee are to:
+Make sure you understand what an estate trustee has to do before you decide to apply.
+For example, as an estate trustee you have to:

 • arrange for the funeral and burial or cremation

-• stop payments that end on death, like CPP, OAS, social assistance, and disability insurance payments
+• stop payments that end on death, like CPP, OAS, income assistance, and disability insurance payments

-• cancel driver's licence, and social insurance and OHIP cards
+• cancel identity documents like driver's licence and SIN and OHIP cards

 • find and value all in the estate